RamanjaneyuluE/RamanjaneyuluE/README.md

 - 👋 Hi, I’m @RamanjaneyuluE
-- 👀 I’m interested in learning automation skills
+- 👀 I’m interested in learning and working on automation skills
 - 🌱 I’m currently learning ... restassured/postman/cypress/playwright
 - 💞️ I’m looking to collaborate on automation projet
 - 📫I am reachable at ...
 8639660839